The Billion-Dollar Ponzi Scheme That Hooked Warren Buffett and the U.S. Treasury

 Three decades later, the story still resonated enough for him to want to share it with a banquet hall full of investors and employees.
 During that glorious ride, in that exhilarating stretch before anyone realized how many laws he was breaking, “I said, ‘Man, I got away with this,’ ” he reminisced.
 “I’m like, ‘Man, look at me.’ ”

+This article originally misattributed to Mimi Morales a quote from Brian Caffrey.

-This article appears in the June 2023 print edition with the headline “Burned.”
+This article is part of the Atlantic Planet series supported by the HHMI Department of Science Education.
+It appears in the June 2023 print edition with the headline “Burned.”